Walking Holidays in the Cevennes

 Stevenson should have put the Cevennes ‘on the map’, but despite his account of his travels through this beautiful region, it remains little known.

-The walks, on the route known as the RLS Trail or the Stevenson's Trail, start near Le Puy en Velay in the Auvergne, in the extinct volcanoes to the north of the Massif Central and follows a winding route southwards across the more mountainous Cevennes on the eastern flank of the Massif Central.
+The walks, on the route known as the RLS Trail, GR70 or the Stevenson's Trail, start near Le Puy en Velay in the Auvergne, in the extinct volcanoes to the north of the Massif Central.
+Stevenson's Trail then follows a winding route southwards across the more mountainous Cevennes on the eastern flank of the Massif Central.
 This is the only inhabited French National Park.